On this page

 The Disaster Scenario: The Singlespeed Conversion

-Warning: Modern full-suspension bikes have "chain growth" as the suspension compresses.
-If you make a singlespeed too tight on a full-squish bike, the first time you hit a bump, the chain will snap your frame or your hub.
-Lock out your shock if you can.
+Warning: Modern full-suspension bikes experience chain growth as the rear suspension compresses.
+If you make a singlespeed chain too tight on a dual-suspension bike, hitting a bump will snap your frame or destroy your hub.
+You must lock out your rear shock entirely before riding a field-expedient singlespeed.

-Keep your chain clean, shift before the hill gets steep, and always carry a spare link.
-Maintenance is cheap; hiking is expensive.
+Keep your drivetrain clean and shift before the gradient spikes.
+Always carry a spare master link.
+Maintenance is cheap, but hiking in cycling shoes is agonizing.

 Reviewer